heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 - The recursive transformation of concepts within the game space demonstrates the **symbolic foundations** principle introduced in Section 1.5, leveraging the power of mythology embedded in language to create a bridge between human cognition and machine computation [Section 1.5]

 - The **Gas Bead Token system** creates an economic incentive structure that rewards valuable contributions while ensuring computational efficiency, creating a self-sustaining ecosystem that powers knowledge creation and transformation [7]

+- The **three-tier structure hierarchy** provides a comprehensive framework for knowledge organization that evolves from basic elements to complex systems, enabling both granular and holistic approaches to knowledge management [Section 2.19]

 ## Citations